Prime Minister’s bilateral meetings during the World Economic Forum in Davos

-- Embassy Bern
+- Embassy of the Republic of Slovenia in Bern

 During the World Economic Forum, Prime Minister Marjan Šarec attended a working lunch where a discussion on 'Generating Growth for Central and Eastern Europe' took place.
 The main emphases included the economic situations in the countries of Central and Eastern Europe.
 The discussion partners spoke about issues concerning necessary measures by governmental decision-makers and businesspeople directed at promoting sustainable development and the ability to adjust economies to new driving forces of growth that must be closely linked with the transition to a low-carbon society.